wp-statistics/wp-statistics/readme.txt

 * Updated: Settings page from css tabs to jQuery tabs.
 * Updated: Settings system (which used individual WordPress settings for each option) to a new unified system (uses a single WordPress setting and stores it as an array)
 * Updated: Optimization page from css tabs to jQuery tabs.
+* Updated: Install/Upgrade code to share a single code base.
 * Updated: Arabic (ar) language.
 * Removed: "Alternate map location" setting as it has been made redundent by the new overview display settings.